shrevin/Flixter/README.md

 The following **optional** features are implemented:

-- [ ] User can tap a poster in the collection view to see a detail screen of that movie
+- [✓] User can tap a poster in the collection view to see a detail screen of that movie
-- [ ] User can search for a movie.
+- [✓] User can search for a movie.
 - [ ] All images fade in as they are loading.
 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [✓] Customize the navigation bar.
-- [ ] Customize the UI.
+- [✓] Customize the UI.
 - [ ] Run your app on a real device.

-The following **additional** features are implemented:
+The following **additional** features are implemented: getting an alert controller to pop up with a message that the internet connection is offline when the wifi is low

 - [ ] List anything else that you can get done to improve the app functionality!
+- creating a border around the movies when selecting them in the collection view
+- adding a way to see the movie trailers when clicking on them

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to share data between view controllers that are not connected by a segue
-2. How to save user data in a database
+2. How to save user data in a database (eg: user account information)

 ## Video Walkthrough